microscaler/tinkerbell/crates/scheduler/README.md

 ---

+### Scheduler Loop

+`Scheduler::run` processes events in a fixed order each iteration:

+1. **Drain system calls** – all pending `SystemCall`s are handled first.
+This may wake tasks waiting on joins or I/O and records any completed tasks.
+2. **Apply I/O completions** – any ready I/O events are drained and their waiting tasks queued.
+3. **Pull next task** – a task ID is popped from the ready queue.
+If the queue is empty the scheduler waits up to five seconds for an I/O event before returning.

+This guarantees that tasks unblocked by system calls resume promptly before the next ready task is polled.

+---

 ### 🔮 Coroutine Implementation Guidance

 While the initial MVP of the scheduler may use a simple `Box<dyn Generator<Yield = SystemCall, Return = ()>>` model for tasks, contributors are encouraged to evaluate **long-term strategies** based on two possible coroutine models in Rust: